Taught and assessed online

 - cannot get away for the 6 or 8 weeks of an intensive course

-- prefer a part time course which allows you to work and study
+- prefer a part time course which allows them to work and study

-- prefer a synchronous course in which you have direct contact with tutors in live class via video and audio.
+- prefer a synchronous course in which they can have direct contact with tutors in a live class via video and audio.

 Our online live classroom is fully interactive with audio and video available for every single trainee, not just for the tutor, and training is in synchronous mode.
 In our live classroom, you can talk, chat and interact, do group work and collaborative activities just as if you were in our physical classroom.